tigera-solutions/cc-eks-container-security-workshop/modules/module-7-visibility.md

-# Service Graph and Flow Visualizer
+# Module 7 - Service Graph and Flow Visualizer

 Connect to Calico Cloud GUI.
 From the menu select `Service Graph > Default`.
 Explore the options.